-Perception is how you interpret the world around you and make sense of it in your brain.
+Perception11 is how you interpret the world around you and make sense of it in your brain.
 You do so via stimuli that affect your different senses-sight, hearing, touch, smell, and taste.
 How you combine these senses also makes a difference.
 For example, in one study, consumers were blindfolded and asked to drink a new brand of clear beer.
 Most of them said the product tasted like regular beer.
-However, when the blindfolds came off and they drank the beer, many of them described it as "watery" tasting.Laura Ries, In the Boardroom: Why Left-Brained Management and Right-Brain Marketing Don't See Eye-to-Eye (New York: HarperCollins, 2009).
+However, when the blindfolds came off and they drank the beer, many of them described it as

-20. How people interpret the world around them.
+11. How people interpret the world around them.